 By Stephen Groff.
 Posted March 16, 2015

 Every time I stop and withdraw cash from an ATM or use my credit card to buy something online, I wonder how many people in Asia have access to such services.
 In fact, these simple transactions are beyond the reach of 45% of adults in East Asia and the Pacific alone.
 They are excluded from the formal financial system and will remain so until they open a bank account.

 Subscribe / Connect to Asia Pathways

-- Agriculture and rural development
+- Agriculture and natural resources

 - Information and Communications Technology

-- Regional Cooperation
+- Regional cooperation and integration

-- Social Development and Poverty
+- Social development and protection